devnull-cz/c-prog-lang/modules/program-arguments.md

   - `argv[argc]` is NULL by definition.

+Note: remember (see
+#module arrays-as-function-arguments.md notes about array passed to function
-Note: remember (see lecture 07 notes) that in a function argument, an array is
+) that in a function argument, an array is
       always treated as a pointer so the above effectively becomes:
 ```C
         int main(int argc, char **argv);